 - Maintain social connections.
 Investing in your relationships can improve your health and happiness.
 Spend quality time with your family and friends and connect with your classmates outside of coursework.

 - Move your body.
 Participate in physical activities for at least two and a half hours every week to reduce your stress and improve cognitive function.

-The stressors you’ll face in a distance ABSN program are similar to those experienced by licensed nurses.
+The stressors you’ll face in a online ABSN program are similar to those experienced by licensed nurses.
 Developing healthy self-care habits now will benefit you as a student and in your future nursing career.